kontent-ai/integration-example-algolia/README.md

   > **⚠ WARNING: Since the variables are being evaluated at build-time, you'll have to rebuild your site in order to propagate any change you make to any of your variables.**

-4. ### Redeploy your function
-    As mentioned above, the function has to be _refreshed_ for the variable changes to take place.
-Navigate under **Deploys** and redeploy the site manually by clicking the **Trigger Deploy** button.

-    After your function has been redeployed (takes no time at all), it should be ready for receiving and filtering webhooks.
+    After your function has been redeployed (or your environment variables has been propagated), the functions are ready to be called.

     You can observe the real-time **Function log** on the same screen you'd find your function's endpoint (_Functions_ -> _your function_).

 5. ### Run the initialization
     The initialization of your Algolia index with your content is done through the **algolia-init-function**.
 Simply make a POST request towards the function's endpoint URL with the following payload: